The Evolution of Modeling in Construction

 • Topographical mapping does the opposite, revealing the shape of the land and its elevations and contours.
 It shows the Earth’s surface in comparison to a specific reference point, like sea level, and can be used for underwater surfaces, too.

-Uses of Photogrammetry
+The Multifaceted Uses of Photogrammetry Across Industries

 The ways that photogrammetry comes to life can vary widely by collection method, data gathered, industry use and compatible technologies.

-Some of the products that come from the process include orthomosaics, digital surface models and digital terrain models.
+Some of the products that come from the process of Photogrammetry include orthomosaics, digital surface models and digital terrain models.
 An orthomosaic is essentially a birds-eye view of a terrain that adjusts for distortion and can span wide landscapes.
 Digital surface models and digital terrain models represent surface levels and elevation.
 Surface models include buildings and trees, while the terrain model gets rid of all of these features, showing the height of the bare earth.

 The most common use for photogrammetry is creating maps out of aerial photos.
 It is cost-effective and accurate, allowing planning entities like architects, local governments and construction workers to make clear, informed decisions about their projects without spending months scouring the landscape.
 It is also very detailed and can provide an exceptional level of information about an area.